BasedLinux/bsd/doc/manual/source/release-notes/rl-1.8.md

   - The configuration option `build-cores` now defaults to the number of available CPU cores.

-  - Build users are now used by default when Nix is invoked as root.
+  - Build users are now used by default when Bsd is invoked as root.
     This prevents builds from accidentally running as root.

-  - Nix now includes systemd units and Upstart jobs.
+  - Bsd now includes systemd units and Upstart jobs.

-  - Speed improvements to `nix-store
+  - Speed improvements to `bsd-store
             --optimise`.

   - Language change: the `==` operator now ignores string contexts (the “dependencies” of a string).

-  - Nix now filters out Nix-specific ANSI escape sequences on standard error.
+  - Bsd now filters out Bsd-specific ANSI escape sequences on standard error.
 They are supposed to be invisible, but some terminals show them anyway.